coverclock/com-diag-hazer/README.md

 has been modified to account for this malformed message; it originally core dumped with a segmentation violation.

-## SimpleRTK2B Configurations
+## Ardusimple SimpleRTK2B

-The SimpleRTK2B board features a ZED-F9P "9th generation" U-Blox chip and be equipped with radios like the ZigBee-based XBee.
-This allows one SimpleRTK2B to be used as a stationary "base" in high-precision "survey-in" mode, and a second (or more) SimpleRTK2B in mobile "rover" mode, and the base to transmit position corrections to the rover via the radio using the RTCM protocol.
+The Ardusimple SimpleRTK2B board features a ZED-F9P "9th generation" U-Blox chip and be equipped with radios like the ZigBee-based XBee.
+This allows one SimpleRTK2B to be used as a stationary "base" in high-precision "survey-in" mode, and a second SimpleRTK2B in mobile "rover" mode; the base transmits position corrections to the rover via the radio using the RTCM protocol once the survey has been completed to the configured level of accuracy.
 This is a form of Differential GNSS and can, over time, achieve very high position (and time) accuracy and precision.

-F9P connections: UART1 to Arduino (if present), UART2 to XBee (if present), USB to off board F9P USB connector.

-XBee connections: UART1 to Arduino (if present), UART2 to F9P, USB to off board XBee USB connector.
+### Block Diagram

+Conceptually this how I think everything is connected.
+Note however that based on the XBee SX data sheet, and my own prior experience with XBee radios, I didn't think they had more than one serial port or a serial-over-USB port, even though the diagram below pretends that they do.
+A formal schematic for the SimpleRTK2B board would be really useful.

+                                                               XCTU
+                                                                ^
+                                  Radio Antenna                 |
+                                        :                       v
+    Arduino connector <-- UART1 --> [ XBee SX ] <-- USB --> microUSB
+                                        ^
+                                        |
+                                      UART2
+                                        |
+                                      UART2
+                                        |
+                                        v
+    Arduino connector <-- UART1 --> [ ZED-F9P ] <-- USB --> microUSB
+                                        :                       ^
+                                    GPS Antenna                 |
+                                                                v
+                                                         u-center or gpstool

-### Base A7
+### Base Configuration

     $ simplertk2bbase /dev/ttyACM0
     UBX gpstool: ACK 0x06 0x8a (1)